-Footnoted Citations (Without Substantive Footnotes)1 Pros Cons 1.
-They shorten the average 1.
-Legal readers have already sentence length. learned one system: textual 2.
-They make paragraphs more citations.
-[Yes, but legal writers coherent and forceful. have proved unable to handle the 3.
-They lead readers to focus on convention.
-Besides, readers see ideas, not numbers. citation-free text everywhere 4 They eliminate the sinfulness except in legal writing.]
-2. Citations often contain important of string citations. information about precedents.
-5. They expose poor writing and poor thinking in the text, [All that important stuff should be woven into the text.] thereby promoting clearer writing and thinking.
-3. Readers shouldn't have to glance 6.
-They result in fuller discussions at the bottom of the page.
-[Right: they shouldn't ever have of controlling caselaw. to read footnotes.
-All that's down 7.
-They result in much greater efficiency in conveying ideas. there is volume numbers and page numbers-and optional 8.
-They make legal writing accessible to far more people. parentheticals.]
-4. Writers can more easily fudge what authorities say.
+Footnoted Citations (Without Substantive Footnotes) Pros Cons They shorten the average sentence length.
+They make paragraphs more coherent and forceful.
+They let readers focus on ideas, not numbers.
+They eliminate the problems with string citations.
+They expose poor writing and poor thinking in the text, thereby promoting clearer writing and thinking.
+They result in fuller discussions of controlling caselaw.
+They result in much greater efficiency in conveying ideas.
+They make legal writing accessible to far more people.
+Legal readers have already learned one system: textual citations.
+[Yes, but legal writers have proved unable to handle the convention Besides, readers see citation-free text everywhere except in legal writing.]
+Citations often contain important information about precedents.
+[All that important stuff should be woven into the prose anyway.
+Otherwise, readers accustomed to skipping over in-text citations are just as likely to miss your authority there as below.]
+Readers shouldn't have to glance at the bottom of the page.
+[Right: brief-readers shouldn't ever have to read footnotes.
+All that's down there are volume numbers and page numbers-and optional parentheticals.]
+Writers can more easily fudge what authorities say.
 [That's silly: too many fudge in the text right now.]
-5. Garner's suggestion results in a confusion of literary genres: scholarship vs. practical writing.
+The practice results in a confusion of literary genres: scholarship vs. practical writing.
 [But the absence of substantive footnotes signals that this isn't scholarship.]
-6. You can't retrain yourself to read past superscripts.
-[If you can retrain yourself to read past two lines of citational numbers, you can retrain yourself to read past a tiny superscript.]
-7. It requires more effort: you can't simply paste quotations and citations into your writing.
+You can't retrain yourself to read past superscripts.
+[If you can retrain yourself to read past a tiny superscript.]
+It requires more effort: you can't simply paste quotations and citations into your writing.
 [If it results in greater accessibility for all readers, surely it's worth the effort.]

-In the next sentence after this chart, Garner observes: "Whereas the pros are hard to answer-often unanswerable-the cons are mostly easy to counter."2 to emphasize about the authority-or whatever the writer needs to introduce it or connect it analytically-can easily be put up front.
+In the next sentence after this chart, Garner observes: "Whereas the pros are hard to answer-often unanswerable-the cons are mostly easy to counter."